sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-4K/examples/led.md

 After finishing edit the file, it's necessary to tick the `Use DONE as regular IO` in Project->Configuration->Place&Route->Dual-Purpose Pin to avoid error.
 ![img_configuration](./../../../../zh/tang/Tang-Nano-9K/nano_9k/LED_Configuration.png)

-## Systhesize, constrain, place&route
+## Synthesize, constrain, place&route

-### Systhesize
+### Synthesize

-After finishing steps above, go to the "Process" interface, systhesize the edited file, which means running "Systhesize".
+After finishing steps above, go to the "Process" interface, Synthesize the edited file, which means running "Synthesize".
 ![](./../../../../zh/tang/Tang-Nano-9K/nano_9k/nano_9k_synthsize.png)

 If the result is the same as shown below